This article explains what is headphone tuning, how headphones are tuned, and what impacts the sound quality of headphones.

 With that said, here are some deciding factors to help you make an informed decision.

 Headsets, especially gaming headsets repulse many users.
 The gamer-inspired aesthetics of most headsets make them mostly for use when gaming.
-Unless you want took like a goofy when wearing gaming in the streets of while traveling by train or plane, a regular headphone will be fine.

 Some people enjoy the choice of getting a gaming headset and a headphone.
 However, if you are on a tight budget choosing would be the only option.
 So, which would you choose?